uk-tre/website/docs/events/wg_workshops/2023-12-05-december-meeting/workshop-researcher-passports.md

   - Applicant must supply CV
   - Applicant supplies any relevant papers/publications
   - Email / Telephone number provided
-  - Institue contact to check alignment
+  - Institute contacted to check alignment
 - Since inception, ~30,000 applicants.
 Very manual, painful process.
 Process takes between ~10-60mins per application.
-- Would other TRE/SDEs be willing to use the collected researcher verifications from already accepted UK Biobank DB?
+- Would other TRE/SDEs be willing to use the collected researcher verifications already accepted from UK Biobank DB?
 - An automated system that provided a full history of researchers would free up time from our point of view.
 We don't vet their skills or what coding languages they're familiar with.
 Just that they are who they say they are.
 - The perfect system could take "15 years" to cover all eventualities.
 Start with the basics to build an MVP style verification.
 A global "fits all" will likely end up in nothing being delivered.
 - Bona fide researcher